s-sajid-ali/xwp_cython/README.md

 Compiling with gcc can be done in the usual way by invoking `python setup.py install`\
 Compiling with icc requires `LDSHARED="icc -shared" CC=icc python setup.py install`

+While the above steps may successfully lead to creation of a .so object (which can be used to import the functions), I've not found a reliable way to distribute cython code.
+Hence, this code is left here for anyone to use at their own risk.

 #### Note:
 All physical quantities have SI units. \